HwWobbe/DefinitiveData-DeltaAlerts/README.md

       - this work helped manage the acquisition process
 - review payment methods
   - on the basis of the most recent Invoice
-    - not the different presentations by BMO for Personal and Business accounts
+    - note the different presentations by BMO for Personal and Business accounts

+- select the initial MicroContent for  Jr from the new DataDictionary
+ - ...

 - it may be best to wait until -11- to further investigate "order"
   - this is because it will be too time consuming to close the existing gap